Bachelor of Nursing

 You'll have access to online resources through the myRMIT student portal.

-You'll study biosciences and the fundamentals of nursing practice, including lifespan care requirements.
+You'll study biosciences and the fundamentals of nursing practice, including lifespan care requirements and research.

-You'll gain knowledge and skills in caring for people in acute care settings, like medical, surgical and mental health nursing.
+You'll gain knowledge and skills in caring for people in acute care settings, like such as medical, surgical and mental health nursing.

 Throughout the program you'll also have the opportunity to select 2 electives in areas that interest you, for a broader learning experience.